-An entirely similar proof holds even in the case of unaware customers [28, Theorem 4.7].
+An entirely similar proof holds even in the case of unaware customers [27, Theorem 4.7].

-3.2 Simulations and other service times
+3.2.
+Simulations and Other Service Times

 We show with simulations that small values for the number of stages r yield good approximations for constant service times.
-Table 1 compares the value of the expected time a customer spends in a limiting system with unaware customers and d=2 choices per customer obtained using various values of r against the results from simulations with constant service times for 100 queues.
+Table 3.2 compares the value of the expected time a customer spends in a limiting system with unaware customers and d=2 choices per customer obtained using various values of r against the results from simulations with constant service times for 100 queues.
 The simulation results are the average of ten runs, each for 100,000 time units, with the first 10,000 time units excluded to account for the fact that the system begins empty.
-In all cases except $\lambda=0.99$ increasing r yields a better match between the simulation and the prediction from the fixed point; this discrepancy is because the predictions for $\lambda=0.99$ are not sufficiently accurate for systems of only one hundred queues.
+In all cases except $\lambda=0.99$ increasing r yields a better match between the simulation and the prediction from the fixed point; this discrepancy arises because the predictions for $\lambda=0.99$ are not sufficiently accurate for systems of only 100 queues.